ynab/ynab-sdk-js/README.md

 ### Utilities

-There are several utilities available on the `ynab.utils` object to make working with [ISO dates and milliunits](https://api.youneedabudget.com/#formats) a bit easier.
+There are several utilities available on the `utils` export to make working with [ISO dates and milliunits](https://api.youneedabudget.com/#formats) a bit easier.